nagasudhirpulla/taming_python/blog/skills/user_scerets_with_config_json.md

 One of the easy ways to maintain sensitive data is using `JSON file` as application configuration file.
 The advantages of storing application configuration in a JSON file is
 * Data is not hard-coded in the application code.
 Hence no need to change code when usernames, passwords, port numbers change
-* If mentioned in .gitignore file, sensitive data will not be pushed to source control like git
+* If mentioned in .gitignore file, the config JSON file will not be pushed to source control like git

 ### Sample config.json file
 ```json